outlyer-net/resiliosync-multiarch/README.md

 This repository has just two differences compared to the upstream one:
   1. It uses ARMHF binaries
-  1. It is based on a _debian stable slim_ image instead of on an Ubuntu image
+  1. It is based on a _debian stable slim_ image instead of on an Ubuntu image.
+      * A separate `Dockerfile` based on Ubuntu is provided (`Dockerfile.ubuntu`).

 In practice it should work exactly the same.